 The rise of IPv6 has brought significant changes to how network prefix length is used.
 IPv6 addresses are much larger than IPv4 addresses, providing a vast address space that eliminates the need for many of the address conservation techniques used in IPv4, such as Network Address Translation (NAT).
 In IPv6, it's common to assign a /64 prefix to each subnet, which provides ample addresses for even the largest local networks.

-Furthermore, the concept of variable-length subnet masking (VLSM) allows for more efficient use of IP addresses by using different prefix lengths for different subnets within the same network.
+Adding to this, the concept of variable-length subnet masking (VLSM) allows for more efficient use of IP addresses by using different prefix lengths for different subnets within the same network.
 This enables network administrators to tailor the size of each subnet to its specific needs, minimizing wasted IP addresses.
 VLSM is particularly useful in complex networks with varying host requirements.

 Tips and Expert Advice